 This example is mainly for developers looking to create custom functionality using AJAX-ZOOM.

-This particular 360 view is especially interesting because the 360 photographer uses rather a film making technique for a flying camera effect, than a regular 360-degree photography.
+This particular 360 view is especially interesting because the 360 photographer uses a filmmaking technique for a flying camera effect rather than a regular 360-degree photography.

 We have added this option to the hover zoom extension primarily because the extension and all its options are already part of several e-commerce modules.
-It just did not make any sense to implement a different example and provide backend options configuration handling for it.
+It just did not make any sense to implement a different example and provide different configuration options at the backend.

 However, some of the options of the hover zoom extension such as the items gallery or aspect ratio observation are still functional and useful.
 This fully justifies a little overhead compared to if you would only want to use pure AJAX-ZOOM implementation.

-AJAX-ZOOM mouseover extension integrated into fictive products detail page with color swatch feature.
-The color swatch is the working part of this product detal page mockup.
-You can change few important configuration settings and watch the changes happen immediately.
+Integration of the AJAX-ZOOM mouseover extension into fictive products detail page with a color swatch feature.
+The color swatch is the working part of this product detail page mockup.
+You can change a few important configuration settings and watch the changes happen immediately.

-For now, the editor features two types of hotspots.
-A normal spot and a rectangular area.
+For now, the editor features two types of hotspots: a regular spot and a rectangular area.
 Rectangular areas increase in size simultaneously on zoom.
-In a future version, it will be possible to define polygons for hotspot areas too.
-Positioning hotspots is as simple as drag and drop them.
+In a future version, we are planning to implement polygons for hotspot areas too.
+The positioning of the hotspots is as simple as drag and drop them.

-AJAX-ZOOM has the ability to crop and save parts of an image.
-In example10, there is a demo of this basic feature and description of the associated API functions.
+AJAX-ZOOM has an elementary ability to crop and save parts of an image.
+In example10, there is a demo of this fundamental feature and description of the associated API functions.
 When coupled this feature with other impressive AJAX-ZOOM abilities, extensions and especially 360 views, this results in what you can see in here.
-We still name projects as examples and give them a number, indeed this is not an example but an outstanding, fully featured product tour configurator.
+We still name projects as examples and give them a number.
+Indeed this is not an example, but an excellent fully featured product tour configurator.
 It is likewise applicable to 360 product views and plain images.

 If furthermore, you would like to describe that area of interest, you can do so in the same editor.
-When the animation ends, a button will show up with the title of this area.
-Clicking on the button will open an overlay window with your description in any localized language.
+When the animation ends, a button shows up with the title of this area.
+Clicking on this button opens an overlay window with your description in any localized language.

-Besides text, you are able to place a video, images and even another AJAX-ZOOM viewer instance with a close-up or a 360-rotation view of that specific part in place.
+Besides text, you can place a video, images and even another AJAX-ZOOM viewer instance with a close-up view or a 360-rotation view of that specific part in place.